 - demolishing a building inside a conservation area

 - pruning or felling a tree that is protected or within a conservation area

 These are just a few examples, there are many other types of development work that will also need planning permission.

 What you need to knowExpand all

-If you think you might need to apply for planning permission, it's a good idea to discuss your ideas informally with a planning officer before making your application; they can give you an idea of the likely outcome of your proposal.
-We call this 'pre-application advice'.
+If you think you might need to apply for planning permission, it's a good idea to get advice before making your application - find out more here.

 Some development, as long as it is not within a conservation area, can be carried out without the need for planning permission under 'permitted development rights'.